windsorcli/book/chapters/preface/preface.typ

 Each chapter includes practical examples you can run on your own system.
 The accompanying code samples provide working configurations that demonstrate real-world usage patterns.

+#block(
+  fill: rgb("#f8f9fa"),
+  stroke: rgb("#dee2e6"),
+  width: 100%,
+  inset: 1em,
+  radius: 4pt,
+  [
+    *Note on Terraform Terminology*

+    Throughout this book, I use "Terraform" to refer generically to both HashiCorp Terraform and OpenTofu (the open-source fork).
+Windsor CLI supports both tools interchangeably.
+The choice depends on your licensing requirements and preferences.

+    - *HashiCorp Terraform*: Commercial product under the Business Source License (BSL)
+    - *OpenTofu*: Open-source fork under the Mozilla Public License (MPL)

+    All examples and configurations work identically with either tool.
+When I reference "Terraform" in the text, assume compatibility with both unless explicitly noted otherwise.
+  ]
+)

 == Publication and Distribution

 This book is published digitally and distributed through the Windsor CLI project repository at #link("https://github.com/windsorcli/book/releases").
 Multiple formats are available to accommodate different reading preferences and devices.
 The book follows an open development model—edits, corrections, and contributions from the community are welcome and encouraged.